melarach/box/Readme.md

 ## Your mission
 - Fork this repo
 - Fix all red tests
-- Implements the Box Api using spring boot, ONE api must be implemented
+- Implements the boxapp.Box Api using spring boot, ONE api must be implemented
   - decrypt a box content and return the json result

 ## Optional mission